 Televisions, computer and computer peripherals

 Householders can recycle televisions, computers and computer peripherals for free at a range of ongoing sites across South Australia.
-Many more free drop-off sites will establish across the state by the end of 2013 in addition to special drop-off events.
-For details of the sites and other e-waste recycling options visit Recycle Right or contact your local council.
+For details of the sites and other e-waste recycling options visit Which Bin or contact your local council.
 The television and computer industry funds the recycling of materials from these sites under theNational Television and Computer Recycling Scheme, a product stewardship scheme.

 Scrap metal merchants will collect whitegoods for recycling for free in many areas - you may need to use one nominated by your council.
 Otherwise contact your council about your nearest drop-off options.
-Visit Recycle Right to see local recycling options.
+Visit Which Bin to see local recycling options.

 - Normal batteries (dry cell, alkaline, non re-chargeable)

-- Mobile phone batteries can be disposed of at most mobile phone retail outlets, Mobile Muster or the Household Chemicals and Paint Drop-off Depot.
+- Mobile phone batteries can be disposed of at most mobile phone retail outlets and Mobile Muster

 Other e-waste is accepted for recycling by many commercial or local transfer stations and recyclers, including some sites that offer free TV and computer recycling.
 Disposal may be free or involve a fee.
-Visit Recycle Right to see your local recycling options.
+Visit Which Bin to see your local recycling options.